luisllamasbinaburo/Arduino-ReactiveArduino/README.md

 ```c++
 Reactive::Cast<int, float>()
 ```
-Ant other operatos need no templates.
+And other operators need no templates.

 ### Cool and hot observables
 ReactiveArduino has two types of observables, hot and cold.
-Hot observables launch the actions when another operator subscribes to it.
-For example, `FromArray(...)` is a HotObservable.
+Hot observables emits the sequence when an observer subscribes to it.
+For example, `FromArray(...)` is a Hot Observable.
 ```c++
 Reactive::FromArray<int>(values, valuesLength)
 ```
-By cons in the cold observable subscribe does not generate any action.
-To run we will have to explicitly call the `Next()` method when we want.
+Cold observable does not emits any item when a observer suscribes to it.
+You have to explicitly call the `Next()` method whenever you want.
 For example, `FromArrayDefer(...)`
 ```c++
 Reactive::FromArrayDefer<int>(values, valuesLength)
 ```
 ### Dynamic memory considerations
-On many occasions we generate the operators directly when we chain the operators, for example in the `Setup()`.
-However, keeping in mind that creating an operator implies allocate dynamic memory.
-Therefore, we should avoid generating them in `Loop()` because could run out of memory.
+On many occasions we generate operators directly when we chain them, for example in the `Setup()`.
+However, creating an operator allocates dynamic memory.
+Therefore, you should avoid creating them in `Loop()`, or you coul run out of memory.
-If you need to reuse or call an operator set it as a global variable, and chain as normal.
+If you need to reuse (tipically, call some operator method later in your code) set it as a global variable, and chain as normal.
 ```c++
 auto counter = Reactive::Count<int>();
 ...